nvbinh15/ip/docs/README.md

 ## 1. Introduction

-Duke is an **Command Line Interface (CLI) Personal Assistant Chatbot** that helps an user to keep track of tasks.
+Duke is a **Command Line Interface (CLI) Personal Assistant Chatbot** that helps an user to keep track of tasks.
 Duke is optimised for those who prefer typing and can type fast.

 If you have trouble with keeping track of your todo list, deadlines, and events, Duke can help you manage your tasks by supporting variuos of operations.
 Jump into the section [2.
 Quick Start](#2-quick-start) to get started!